As soon as you complete the Getting Started wizard on our website, the system will redirect you to your website's Edit Mode URL.

 - Preview - allows you to see your website in "Public Mode" for Desktop, Tablet and Mobile view.

-- Dashboard - where you can find different useful apps to further enhance your website, add new pages, connect analytics, connect a domain, etc. To learn more about the apps on the Dashboard, have a look through the Dashboard and Apps section of our Help Desk.
+- Dashboard - where you can find different useful apps to further enhance your website, add new pages, connect analytics, connect a domain, etc. To learn more about the apps on the Dashboard, have a look through the Dashboard and Apps section of our Knowledge Base.

 - Blocks - where you can find plenty of predesigned blocks with specific elements created to help you build a beautiful website quickly.
 Learn more about the Blocks.

 - Elements - where you can find almost all the elements that cover the web, whether it's a single button, image sliders, or even an advanced form builder.
-To view the whole list of the elements available, please navigate to the Elements section of our Help center.
+To view the whole list of the elements available, please navigate to the Elements section of our Knowledge Base.

 - Colors - a tool that allows you to create a custom color palette by selecting a flat color or a gradient from the color picker.
 You can then drag & drop your custom color on a button, text, block, column and even on the page's background to apply it.